trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

-Once the json content has been received, the specific event types used to filter [EClient.reqWshEventData()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#event-data) are listed under “meta_data” -> “event_types”.
+Once the json content has been received, the specific event types used to filter [EClient.reqWshEventData()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#event-data) are listed under Ã¢â‚¬Å“meta_dataÃ¢â‚¬Â -> Ã¢â‚¬Å“event_typesÃ¢â‚¬Â.

-The “name” field will express what the filter will return, such as “Board of Directors Meeting”
+The Ã¢â‚¬Å“nameÃ¢â‚¬Â field will express what the filter will return, such as Ã¢â‚¬Å“Board of Directors MeetingÃ¢â‚¬Â

-The “tag” field will return the filter used in your JSON query.
-The related example would be “wshe_bod”.
+The Ã¢â‚¬Å“tagÃ¢â‚¬Â field will return the filter used in your JSON query.
+The related example would be Ã¢â‚¬Å“wshe_bodÃ¢â‚¬Â.

 ### Cancel Meta DataCopy Location